Society for Information Management: Boston chapter

 The geographic area of Boston Chapter members consists of Eastern and Central Massachusetts, Maine, New Hampshire, Vermont and Rhode Island.
 The Boston Chapter of SIM was formed through the efforts of Dick Harris, John Dacey and Edgar Canty.
 In the Fall of 1976 Mr. Harris, who was then ClO at Colonial Gas, was at a meeting in Chicago at which SIM National (then called the Society for the Management of Information Systems - SMIS) was encouraging chapter formation.
 Harris obtained a listing of SIM members in the Boston area, and called Canty and Dacey to arrange an organizing meeting.
-The organizing meetings were held at Babson College through the Fall of 1976 and into the Spring of 1977 and, in addition to Harris, Canty and Dacey, involved Don Brown, Les Ball, Chris Bullen and Charles Hewitt.
+The organizing meetings were held at Babson College through the Fall of 1976 and into the Spring of 1977 and, in addition to Harris, Canty and Dacey, involved Don Brown, Les Ball, Stew Stokes,Chris Bullen and Charles Hewitt.

 The first Boston SIM meetings began in the Fall of 1977 with the meeting locations alternated between Babson College and the MIT Faculty Club.
 Dick Harris was the first Chapter Chairman, and Jerry Kanter was the first speaker.
 The Articles of Organization were submitted to the Massachusetts Secretary of State’s office in May 1981, signed by Edgar Canty.
 The officers were Les Ball, President; Dave Callahan, Clerk; and Arthur Sarazini, Treasurer.
 Chapter Directors were Bill Synnott, John Dacey, Dick Harris and Dave Callahan.
 The Charter of Incorporation was received from national SMIS on June 18, 1981.